Nopal Cactus Quesadillas (Quesadillas de Nopal)

 • 2 teaspoons olive oil

-• 2 cups chopped nopales
+• 2 cups chopped nopales, (fresh or thawed from frozen)

-• 1 teaspoon Maggi sauce, or soy sauce
+• 1 teaspoon Maggi sauce, (or soy sauce)

 • 1 cup pico de gallo